 We identified ULIRGs in the AKARI all-sky survey by crossmatching AKARI catalogs with SDSS DR 10 and 2dFGRS.
 With the advantage of AKARI and available SDSS data, we are able to investigate morphologies, stellar masses, SFRs, gas metallicities and optical colors of a large sample of local ULIRGs.
-We have examined the SFR - Mstar, Mstar - Z, SFR -Mstar - Z and color-magnitude relations of our local ULIRG sample.
+We have examined the SFR - $M{star}$ , $M{star}$ - Z, SFR - $M{star}$ - Z and color-magnitude relations of our local ULIRG sample.
 The following summarizes the main conclusions from this work:

-- A sample of 118 ULIRGs and one HLIRG with F(90 $\mu$ m) $\geq$ 0.22Jy have been identified in the AKARI all-sky survey.
-40 of the ULIRGs and one HLIRG are newly identified in the AKARI all-sky survey based on the spectroscopic redshifts from SDSS DR10 and 2dFGRS.
-The redshift range of our ULIRG sample is 0.050< z <0.487 and the median redshift is 0.181. - In the redshift (z <0.27) limited sample of 100 ULIRGs all show interaction features either between two galaxies or in a single system.
-Only 45% are interacting triplets.
-43% of the ULIRGs are two galaxy systems with strong tidal tails, bridges.
-52% of the ULIRGs are ongoing/post mergers showing strong tidal tails or disturbed morphology.
-Our results support the known picture of ULIRGs as mergers. - Based on the adopted optical emission line diagnostics, we confirm the known trend of increasing AGN faction with higher IR luminosity. - Compared to SFR(IR), SFR(Hα) strongly underestimates SFR of local ULIRGs, by a factor of ~8.
-This implies that IR observations provide the best estimate of SFR for highly star forming dusty galaxies. - ULIRGs have significantly higher star formation rates compared to the 'main sequence' of normal SFGs up to $z \sim 2$ .
+- A sample of 134 ULIRGs and one HLIRG with F(90μm) ≥ 0.22Jy have been identified in the AKARI all-sky survey.
+48 of the ULIRGs and one HLIRG are newly identified in the AKARI all-sky survey based on the spectroscopic redshifts from SDSS DR10 and 2dFGRS.
+The redshift range of our ULIRG sample is 0.050< z <0.487 and the median redshift is 0.177. - In the redshift (z < 0.27) limited sample of 113 ULIRGs 96% show interaction features either between two galaxies or in a single system .
+Only 4% are interacting triplets.
+44% of the ULIRGs are two galaxy systems with strong tidal tails, bridges.
+51% of the ULIRGs are ongoing/post mergers showing strong tidal tails or disturbed morphology.
+Our results support the known picture of ULIRGs as major mergers. - Based on the adopted optical emission line diagnostics, we confirm the known trend of increasing AGN faction with higher IR luminosity but with a greater significance. - Compared to SFR(IR), SFR(Hα) strongly underestimates SFR of local ULIRGs, by a factor of ~8.
+This implies that IR observations provide the best estimate of SFR for highly star forming dusty galaxies.

+- ULIRGs have significantly higher star formation rates compared to the 'main sequence' of normal SFGs up to $z \sim 2$ .
 Local ULIRGs have 86, 15 and 4 times higher SFRs compared to 'main sequence' galaxies with similar mass at $z \sim 0$ , $z \sim 1$ and $z \sim 2$ , respectively.
-Most of the local ULIRGs have lower SFRs compared to the off-main sequence galaxies at $z \sim 2$ . - We find that ULIRGs have lower gas metallicities compared to the $M{star}-Z$ relation of normal star forming galaxies; hence we confirm previous studies.
-We also find that local

-ULIRGs follow the FMR with high dispersions between 0.09 dex-0.5 dex, that is similar to that of high redshift ( $z \sim 2-3$ ) galaxies.

-Compared to previous studies we investigate color properties of a larger ULIRG sample and find that 81% of the ULIRGs are in 'blue cloud', 12% are in 'red sequence' and 7% are in 'green valley'.
-The vast majority of local ULIRGs in our sample are blue galaxies.
+90% of the local ULIRGs have lower SFRs compared to the off-main sequence galaxies at $z \sim 2$ . - We find that ULIRGs have lower gas metallicities compared to the Mstar - Z relation of normal star forming galaxies; hence we confirm previous studies.
+We also find that local ULIRGs follow the FMR with high dispersions between 0.13 dex-0.5 dex, that is similar to that of high redshift (z ~2-3) galaxies. - Compared to previous studies we investigate color properties of a larger ULIRG sample and find that 81% of the ULIRGs are in 'blue cloud', 12% are in 'red sequence' and 7% are in 'green valley'.
+Based on the optical colors we confirm that the vast majority of local ULIRGs are rapidly star forming blue galaxies and they are not in the evolution stage between the blue cloud and red sequence.

-We provide the largest local ULIRG comparison sample to further study the $M{star}$ , SFRs, gas metallicities and optical colors of high redshift ULIRGs.
+We provide the largest local ULIRG comparison sample to further study the Mstar, SFRs, gas metallicities and optical colors of high redshift ULIRGs.